(This is the first Story Teller story.)

-“Lame Deer,” the old man called out.
+“Lame Deer,” he called out.
 “You will be the tribe story teller when I am gone.
 Come to the front so you may hear my words clearly.
 What story do you want to hear today?”

 The sea of children parted to make way for the chosen one.
 Being a story teller was a great honor.

 “Old Man Winter, Grandfather.
-Tell us the story of Old Man Winter,” the boy replied with a new confidence.
+Tell us the story of Old Man Winter,” the boy said with a new confidence.

 The children nodded their heads and whispered among themselves.
 That was a good choice.

 “The Great Spirit looked down and saw what Grandfather Pine was doing for his family, but he did not want him to die.
-He sent the blue horse of winter to Grandfather Pine.
+He sent the blue horse of winter to him.
 The old man was tired and hungry and wanted to die, but The Great Spirit needed him.
-The blue horse of winter returned to The Great Spirit with the old man.
+The blue horse of winter returned to The Great Spirit with him.